SeanKilleen/seankilleen.github.io/_posts/2024-02-03-my-current-approach-to-software-delivery.md

 I truly feel this way, and a great leader I worked with felt that way too.
 His ability to receive feedback in all forms really set him apart for me (and still does).

 When someone wants me or my team to succeed enough to offer their critical feedback, I want to honor that.
-I love for as many people to move toward thid as possible, but that's a personal journey and doesn't happen overnight.
+I love for as many people to move toward this as possible, but that's a personal journey and doesn't happen overnight.

 ## The 30 Minute Rule